The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 Aritst -in-residence program history:

 Sarah Holl was the first artist-in-residence at 46 Pearl Street.
-Currently her studio is at the Cultural Center of Cape Cod, Yarmouth.
+Currently her studio is in Dennis, Massachusetts.

 Sarah Holl’s passion is evident in her vibrant, colorful paintings.
 She is an ardent and talented professional artist who has worked in both clay and paint for over 20 years.
 Sarah’s daily life revolves around art making and community involvement within the arts.
 This combination of dedication and originality has allowed Sarah to carve an artistic path for herself marked by challenge and change, two defining ingredients for a successful career in the arts.